SSH

 A keypair is required when creating an instance.

-If you don’t already have one, follow the guide:
+If you don’t have one yet:

-List Keypairs
+List keypairs

-Returns keypairs available to the authenticated user.
+Retrieve SSH keypairs available to the authenticated user.

 Endpoint

-GET /cloud/v1/compute/keypairsExample
+GET /v1/keypairsExample

-curl https://api.redu.cloud/cloud/v1/compute/keypairs \
+curl https://api.redu.cloud/v1/keypairs \

--H "x-api-key: YOUR_API_KEY"Successful Response
+-H "x-api-key: YOUR_API_KEY"Successful response

 {